klmitch/metatools/README.rst

 ===================================

-This package contains the ``metatools`` module, which provides a utility class (MetaClass) which metaclasses can extend.
-It provides three static methods (available only on classes inheriting from MetaClass; they will not clutter up your actual classes) which can be used to enhance inheritance.
+This package contains the ``metatools`` module, which provides a utility class (``MetaClass``) which metaclasses can extend.
+It provides three static methods (available only on classes inheriting from ``MetaClass``; they will not clutter up your actual classes) which can be used to enhance inheritance.

 The most important of these static methods is the ``iter_bases()`` method.
 When passed a list of base classes, such as those passed to